 A repository may have multiple author-signed packages.
 In this case, the

 <owners> tag can be used for allowing only packages signed by trusted authors to be installed.

 Add the trusted authors between the

 <trustedSigners> <repository name="UiPath Repository" serviceIndex="https://uipath.repository"> <certificate fingerprint="1234512345123451234512345123123123123123123123123123112312312E5" hashAlgorithm="SHA256" allowUntrustedRoot="true" /> <owners>Author1;Author2</owners> </repository> </trustedSigners>

-In Studio, package signing can be done from the Publish window, for both processes and libraries.
+- In Studio, package signing can be done from the Publish window, the Certificate signing tab, for both processes and libraries.

-Under the Certificate Signing section, add the certificate path on your local machine.
+In the Certificate signing tab, add the certificate path on your local machine.
 Use the button to navigate to the path if needed.

 Timestamps are a secure way of keeping track of the date and time when a package was signed.
 To learn more about timestamping in the context of NuGet package signing, check out this link.